rw-dalai/javascript-introduction/20_JavaScript-Tooling.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/6/6a/JavaScript-logo.png" style="margin-left: 75px; margin-top: 20px; margin-bottom: 20px" width="200"/>

 ## 1. JavaScript Runtimes

+### Overview
-JavaScript is an interpreted language and needs a runtime environment to be executed.
+JavaScript is an interpreted language and needs a `Host Environment` aka `JavaScript Runtime` to execute the code.

+- **JavaScript Runtime**: Includes the JavaScript Engine, Web APIs, and other tools to run JavaScript code.
+- **JavaScript Engine**: The core component that interprets and executes the JavaScript code.

 ### Browser

-Browsers include a JavaScript runtime to execute JavaScript code:
+Every browser has a `JavaScript Runtime` which has a `JavaScript Engine` to execute the code:

 - **Chrome**: Includes `V8 Engine` as the JavaScript runtime.
 - **Firefox**: Includes `Spider Monkey` as the JavaScript runtime.
-- **Safari**: Includes `JavaScript Core` JavaScript runtime.
+- **Safari**: Includes `JavaScriptCore` JavaScript runtime.
 - **Edge**: Based on `Chromium`, includes `V8 Engine` as the JavaScript runtime.

 ### Server

-On the server-side or on the command line, you can use JavaScript with the following runtimes:
+On the server-side or on the command line, we have different JavaScript runtimes:

-- **Node**: A JavaScript runtime built on Chrome's V8 engine, enabling JavaScript to run outside the browser.
+- **Node**: A Runtime built on `Chrome's V8 engine`, enabling JavaScript to run outside the browser.
-- **Deno**: A JavaScript/TypeScript runtime improving Node, focusing on security and developer experience.
+- **Deno**: A Runtime improving Node, focusing on security and developer experience.
-- **Bun**: A JavaScript/TypeScript runtime build on JavaScript Core engine, and an all-in-one tool for building, testing, and deploying JavaScript applications.
+- **Bun**: A Runtime build on `JavaScriptCore Engine`, and all-in-one tool for building, testing, and deploying applications.

 ## 2. JavaScript Frameworks